suhuf/improved-engine/README.md

 **In progress:**

-Object detection via openCV for input mirroring and other stuff (theortically).
+Object detection via openCV for input mirroring and other stuff (theoretically).

 Example of my OpenCV object detection in action: